WiNugent/SFML_Maze/README.md

 # ABOUT:

-The purpose of this project is to create and visualize the paths that the A* algorithm.
+The purpose of this project is to create and visualize the paths that the A* algorithm takes to find the exit.

 The project will create a maze based off of what was inputted into the maze.txt file and visualize it.